Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Mutual information is insufficient

-By observing the above equation, it is straightforward to see that the MI value is decided by the number of message types and the degeneracy degree of the ambiguous messages.
+By observing the above equation, it is straightforward to see that the MI value is decided by the number of message types, i.e. the degeneracy degree of one language.
 Therefore, if two emergent languages have approximately the same number of messages types (as shown in Table~\ref{tab:msg_num_dist} and degeneracy degree, the MI values for these two languages should also be the same.
-However, as we illustrate in Section~\ref{ssec:result_degenerate_degree} that degree of degeneracy cannot fully determine the expressivity of emergent languages, we can then deduce that MI cannot fully measure the expressivity of emergent languages.
+However, as we illustrate in Section~\ref{ssec:result_degenerate_degree} that degree of degeneracy cannot determine the expressivity of emergent languages, we can then deduce that MI cannot fully measure the expressivity of emergent languages.

-To provide more empirical evidence to support our claim, we tracked the MI values over training epochs, and the results are shown in the following Figure~\ref{fig:MI_curves}.
-As we can see, there is no statistically significant difference between the MI values of `referX' (where X$\geq 1,000$) while we can show that their expressivity is different in Section~\ref{ssec:exp_lan_transfer}.
+To provide more empirical evidence to support our claim, we tracked the MI values over training epochs on a subset of $\mathcal{G}_s$, and the results are shown in the following Figure~\ref{fig:MI_curves}.
+As we can see, there is no statistically significant difference between the MI values of `referX' (where X$\geq 1,000$) while it has been shown in Section~\ref{ssec:results_language_transfer} that their expressivity is different.